paper-engineer/guides-to-life/docs/README.md

 Each chapter (section, in our book) has an index.html, it'll be fine.

-(it was not fine. it's broken if you use it as a project pages site with the /. whatever, I'm not using it right now.) use "toc: true" to generate the right pane TOC.
+(it was not fine. it's broken if you use it as a project pages site with the /. whatever, I'm not using this site right now.)

+use "toc: true" to generate the right pane TOC.

 ---